 Irritant conjunctivitis usually doesn't require any medicated treatment and usually clears up a short time after the irritant is removed from the eyes.
 In most cases, rinsing your eyes with clean water is sufficient to wash away the substance.
 However, if the irritant was bleach (such as hydrogen peroxide), acid or another damaging substance, you should seek emergency medical attention as exposure to such corrosive chemicals can result in blindness.

-In any case, you should take appropriate precautions to prevent the spread of conjunctivitis onto other people - even if your condition isn't contagious.
+In any case, you should take appropriate precautions to prevent the spread of conjunctivitis to other people - even if your condition isn't contagious.

 Avoid rubbing your eyes.
 If your conjunctivitis is caused by an abrasive particle, such as sand, you could run the risk of scratching your cornea.
 Moreover, the offending particle may become lodged between the eyeball and eyelid, causing further irritation or infection.
 You should rinse your eyes with cold water as soon as you can after they come into contact with an irritant.